MEET THE TEAM AT NSITE’N

 Email: nsiten.jb@gmail.com

-Ms. Jordynn Bernard is the Communications Coordinator for the Nova Scotia Indigenous Tourism Enterprise Network (NSITE’N) and is proudly from We’koqma’q First Nation.
+Jordynn Bernard currently works under contract as the Communications Coordinator for the Nova Scotia Indigenous Tourism Enterprise Network (NSITE’N) and is proudly from We’koqma’q First Nation.

 She moved to Halifax in 2006 originally to study photography at NSCAD University.
 Now a business owner- she’s since expanded her skillset within the digital media world including social media management, website development and communications.